fix-cracker/fix-cracker/README.md

-markdown synFIX Cracker is a lightweight UI tool built on QuickFIXJ base
+FIX Cracker is a lightweight UI tool built on QuickFIXJ base

 Main features:
 * Configurable list of sessions for future use